-Get a regular domestic cleaning service in Epsom to help you with your weekly cleaning tasks such as hoovering, mopping, emptying bins, dusting, and more.
+Hire a regular house cleaning service in Epsom for your weekly cleaning such as hoovering, mopping, emptying bins, dusting, and more.

 Epsom is a beautiful place; the Epsom Clock Tower is a shining example of the beauty of the area, standing tall on the high street.
 And as we look back over the history of this wonderful place, it gets even more magical.

 Unlike many other parts of London that have a Saxon name for a reason that is lost to history, we actually know who Epsom is named after.
 The earliest recorded name for this area if Ebba’s ham (‘ham’ is home in Saxon).
 Ebba was a Saxon landowner in the 7th century (historians believe).
 However, Epsom has been used as a settlement for over 4,000 years.
 With evidence of Bronze Age settlements in the area.

 In the Saxon period, it was very common for settlements to pop near springs.
 The springs were used to collect fresh water, of course, but many people also believe that springs held a religious meaning to the Saxons, just as they had the Romans.
 Epsom had a spring (quite an interesting spring, as we’ll get to later) but was also located in a dry valley.
 In the Saxon period, much more of England was swamp and marshland, so the location was just about perfect for a Saxon landowner to make a settlement.

 Sadly, no records survive of what Ebba used the land for.
 However, it was likely a small Saxon farmstead with various homes, plots of land to farm and livestock.
 This doesn’t sound like much, but Ebba was likely very wealthy.
 Owning a plot of land like Epsom in the Saxon period was much the same as owning a mansion and a supercar today.